'New chance at life': Man gets face, hands in rare surgery

 The 22-year-old New Jersey resident had the operation last August, two years after being badly burned in a car crash.

-“I knew it would be baby steps all the way,” DiMeo told The Associated Press recently.
+“I knew it would be baby steps all the way,” DiMeo told The Associated Press.
 “You’ve got to have a lot of motivation, a lot of patience.
 And you’ve got to stay strong through everything.”

 Experts say it appears the surgery at NYU Langone Health was a success, but warn it’ll take some time to say for sure.

-Worldwide, surgeons have completed at least 18 face transplants and 35 hand transplants, according to the United Network for Organ Sharing, or UNOS, which oversees the U.S. transplant system.
+U.S. surgeons have completed at least 18 face transplants and 35 hand transplants, according to the United Network for Organ Sharing, or UNOS, which oversees the nation's transplant system.

 But simultaneous face and double hand transplants are extremely rare and have only been tried twice before.
 The first attempt was in 2009 on a patient in Paris who died about a month later from complications.
 Two years later, Boston doctors tried it again on a woman who was mauled by a chimpanzee, but ultimately had to remove the transplanted hands days later.